wafa-salah/Word_Puzzle_Solver/README.md

                 the wordPuzzle solver program itself (such as printing after all words are found instead of while they are being discovered), the program was able to solve the largest puzzle provided --500x500 word search grid-- in about 6 seconds.
+                Accurately found all 3000+ words given in the dictionary.